-There is a responsibility in the First World to be aware of the atrocities being committed daily in places you may never even visit.
-Beasts Of No Nation is a Netflix Original that dramatizes the plight of child soldiers in Ghana.
+There is a responsibility to be aware of the atrocities committed daily in places you may never even visit.
+Beasts Of No Nation is a Netflix original that dramatizes the plight of child soldiers in Ghana.

 18. Fruitvale Station

-Michael B. Jordan stars in the adaptation of a true story that's far too familiar: the death of an unarmed black man by the hands of a police officer.
-It's a difficult but necessary film that pre-dates the Black Lives Matter movement by only a few years.
+Michael B. Jordan stars in the adaptation of a true story that's far too familiar: the death of an unarmed black man at the hands of a police officer.
+It's a difficult but necessary film that predates the Black Lives Matter movement by only a few years.

 19. David Attenborough: A Life On Our Planet